October 6, 2022

 2.3.
 Legal requirements concerning privacy policy

 Legal requirements for a privacy policy may differ based on the country.
 Some laws explicitly require website operators to have a privacy policy posted on their websites.
-However, there are laws which do not explicitly require websites to publish a privacy policy.
-This does not mean that if the law you are bound by does not oblige you to have a privacy policy you should not have one.
-The need for a privacy policy is also important for two issues.
-Firstly, you are bound by a transparency requirement under many data protection laws (i.e., GDPR) and you can fulfill this by having a privacy policy, and secondly, your users will expect you to have a privacy policy in order to have information on how you collect and process their personal data.
+However, some laws do not expressly require websites to publish a privacy policy.
+This does not mean that you should not have one of the laws that bind you does not oblige you to a privacy policy.
+The need for a privacy policy is also essential for two issues.
+Firstly, you are bound by a transparency requirement under many data protection laws (i.e., GDPR).
+You can fulfill this by having a privacy policy.
+Secondly, your users will expect you to have a privacy policy to have information on how you collect and process their data.

 2.3.1 The requirements under the GDPR

 GDPR sets out certain information that you have to provide to your users.
-This means that you must ensure that your privacy policy provides all this information that is required under the GDPR for meeting transparency obligations.
+This means you must ensure that your privacy policy provides all the information required under the GDPR to meet transparency obligations.
 Accordingly, a GDPR-compliant privacy policy should contain the following elements:

 • Your identity and contact details